Lower Thames Crossing

 Neville's Farm, Thurrock © Jamie Robins

-The Thames Estuary is a diverse landscape, with a rich mosaic of natural habitats and wildlife-rich brownfields that have been shaped by the region’s complex industrial past.
-Sadly, the Lower Thames Crossing is the latest in a series of proposed schemes and developments in the area, that threatens its special wildlife.
+The Thames Estuary is a diverse landscape, with a rich mosaic of natural estuarine habitats and wildlife-rich grasslands and brownfields that have been shaped by the region’s complex industrial past.
+Sadly, the Lower Thames Crossing is the latest in a series of approved schemes and developments in the area that threaten its special wildlife.

-The Lower Thames Crossing would see huge losses of habitat within the Thames Estuary IIA, that supports nationally rare and scarce species such as the Shrill Carder Bee (Bombus sylvarum), Hornet Robberfly (Asilus crabroniformis), Large Scabious Mining Bee (Andrena hattorfiana) and Long-horned Cleg (Haematopota grandis), among dozens of species of conservation concern.
+The Lower Thames Crossing is expected to see huge losses of habitat within the Thames Estuary North and Thames Estuary South Important Invertebrate Area, areas that support nationally rare and threatened species such as the Shrill Carder Bee (Bombus sylvarum), Hornet Robberfly (Asilus crabroniformis), Large Scabious Mining Bee (Andrena hattorfiana) and Long-horned Cleg (Haematopota grandis), among dozens of species of conservation concern.
 Surveys have even re-found the ruby-tailed wasp Hedychrum rutilans, which has been classed as Extinct in the UK, recorded having not been seen since 1902.

-The proposed Lower Thames Crossing would see a new tunnel bored under the River Thames, running west of East Tilbury to the east of Gravesend.
-Importantly for wildlife, it would also see the creation of over 14 miles of new road, widening of the existing road network and create a sprawling series of work compounds.
-This new scheme would have a profound impact on wildlife in the Thames Estuary, which combined with the loss of other nationally important sites in the area could prove disastrous for invertebrates.
+The Lower Thames Crossing will see a new tunnel bored under the River Thames, running west of East Tilbury to the east of Gravesend.
+Importantly for wildlife, it will also see the creation of over 14 miles of new road, widening of the existing road network and create a sprawling series of work compounds.
+This new scheme is expected to have a profound impact on wildlife in the Thames Estuary, which combined with the loss of other nationally important sites in the area could prove disastrous for invertebrates.

 Hornet Robberfly (Asilus crabroniformis) © Steven Falk Hornet Robberfly (Asilus crabroniformis) © Steven Falk

-Not only would the Lower Thames Crossing see the loss of yet more important sites for invertebrates, it would also further fragment the valuable habitats of the region.
+The Lower Thames Crossing will further fragment the valuable habitats of the region.
 Many invertebrates need networks of sites to be able to move across the landscape and between habitats.
 The scale of the Lower Thames Crossing threatens the long-term future of some nationally rare and scarce species in the Thames Estuary.

-Buglife is working with a coalition of conservation partners, including the Woodland Trust, Kent Wildlife Trust, CPRE Kent, Transport Action Network and Thames Crossing Action Group to oppose plans for the crossing.
+Buglife worked with a coalition of conservation partners, including the Woodland Trust, Kent Wildlife Trust, CPRE Kent, Transport Action Network and Thames Crossing Action Group to oppose the proposals.

 Long-horned Cleg (Haematopota grandis) © Steven Falk